JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 worker running Julia 1.0.
 For more information on how to setup a build stage, see the Travis manual for [Build Stages](https://docs.travis-ci.com/user/build-stages).

-!!! note "`matrix:` section in `.travis.yml`"

-    Travis CI used to use `matrix:` as the section to configure to build matrix in the config file.
-This now appears to be a deprecated alias for `jobs:`.
-If you use both `matrix:` and `jobs:` in your configuration, `matrix:` overrides the settings under `jobs:`.

-    If your `.travis.yml` file still uses `matrix:`, it should be replaced merged into a single `jobs:` section.

 The three lines in the `script:` section do the following:

  1. Instantiate the doc-building environment (i.e. `docs/Project.toml`, see below).